Relieve the Itch with Nature’s Benadryl: Quercetin

 WHAT IS QUERCETIN?

-Quercetin is a flavonoid (plant pigment) commonly found in fruits and vegetables that has anti-oxidant, anti-histamine and anti-inflammatory properties.
-When your dog has an allergic reaction, his body releases histamines to try and rid the body of the allergen and this is what causes red, itchy skin, watery eyes etc. Quercetin works well for allergic symptoms because it turns of histamine production and also reduces inflammation.
-Quercetin also helps to inhibit cellular activity responsible for inflammation which mean itching is reduced.
-It also stops production of certain inflammatory molecules which is helpful in treating asthma and other respiratory conditions that are associated with inflammation.
+Quercetin is a flavonoid (plant pigment) commonly found in fruits and vegetables that have anti-oxidant, anti-histamine and anti-inflammatory properties.
+When your dog has an allergic reaction, his body releases histamines to try and rid the body of the allergen and this is what causes red, itchy skin, watery eyes, etc. Quercetin works well for allergic symptoms because it turns off histamine production and also reduces inflammation.
+Quercetin also helps to inhibit cellular activity responsible for inflammation which means itching is reduced.
+It also stops the production of certain inflammatory molecules which is helpful in treating asthma and other respiratory conditions that are associated with inflammation.
 Because Quercetin is a natural flavonoid found in the skin of certain fruits and veggies, it is very safe to use and has few side effects.

-Although quercetin can be found in fruits and veggies such as apples, grapes, dark cherries, dark berries, onions and parsley, it is not recommended that you feed your dog these foods as many of them are toxic to pets.
-Instead, we recommend adding a supplement in pill or capsule form to your dogs food.
-Many Quercetin supplements also contain Bromelain which is a substance that increases the bio-availability of quercetin, making it easier for the body to absorb and use.
+Although quercetin can be found in fruits and veggies such as apples, grapes, dark cherries, dark berries, onions, and parsley, it is not recommended that you feed your dog these foods as many of them are toxic to pets.
+Instead, we recommend adding a supplement in pill or capsule form to your dog’s food.
+Many Quercetin supplements also contain Bromelain which is a substance that increases the bioavailability of quercetin, making it easier for the body to absorb and use.
 Bromelain is an enzyme that suppresses histamines, and Bromelain and Quercetin together inhibit a compound that is responsible for pain and inflammation.
-These two substances work together like a powerhouse, ridding the body of histamines and relieving your pet of those annoying allergy symptoms!
+These two substances work together as a powerhouse, ridding the body of histamines and relieving your pet of those annoying allergy symptoms!

 Dosage for pets:

 - Take the weight of your pet and multiply it by 1000, then divide it by 125 to get the milligram dosage your pet needs.